h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 * RADIUSv11

->> The ALPN protocol extenion defined in this document, which stands for "RADIUS version 1.1".
+>> The ALPN protocol extension defined in this document, which stands for "RADIUS version 1.1".
 We use RADIUSv11 to refer interchangeably to TLS and DTLS transport.

 * TLS

 >> the Transport Layer Security protocol.
-Generally when we refer to TLS in this document, we are referring interchangably to TLS or DTLS transport.
+Generally when we refer to TLS in this document, we are referring interchangeably to TLS or DTLS transport.

 # The RADIUSv11 Transport profile for RADIUS